ABC Books

 Teaching Manners

-Although character education is a hot topic in schools, education in manners often receives scant attention.
-Teachers who "teach" manners say, however, that they notice a real difference in students' attitudes, in the way they treat one another, and in their schoolwork.
+Character education is a hot topic, but education in manners often receives scant attention.
+Teachers who "teach" manners say, however, that they notice a real difference in students' attitudes and academics.

 Teaching with Games

-In the classroom, games can be used to review learned skills and to teach new ones.
-Games help build students’ academic confidence, improve their problem-solving skills, and strengthen teacher-student and student-student relationships.
+Games help build students academic confidence, improve their problem-solving skills, and strengthen teacher-student and student-student relationships.

 Teaching with Music